 Technical: Alcohol - 13.0%. pH - 3.22.
 TA - 7.8 g/l.
 RS - 3.5 g/l.
 Contains sulphites.
 BioGro certified organic.

 “The distinctive 2016 vintage was estate-grown in the Trig Hill Vineyard, at Bendigo, partly fermented in seasoned oak barrels, and disgorged after maturing for three and a half years on its yeast lees.
-Pale pink, it is lively, with strong, strawberryish flavours, hints of peaches and spices, very good complexity. and a crisp, notably dry (3.5 grams/litre of residual sugar) finish.
-Certified organic.” - Michael Cooper
+Pale pink, it is lively, with strong, strawberryish flavours, hints of peaches and spices, and very good complexity. and a crisp, notably dry (3.5 grams/litre of residual sugar) finish.
+Certified organic.” - Michael Cooper, 4.5/5 stars

-“It’s wonderfully complex and seductively expressed on the nose showing white flesh nectarine, rockmelon, lemon peel and brioche characters.
+“It’s wonderfully complex and seductively expressed on the nose showing white flesh nectarine, rock melon, lemon peel and brioche characters.
 The palate offers terrific concentration and depth, superbly enhanced by creamy texture and bright acidity, leading to a lengthy expansive finish.
 Stylish and immensely appealing.
 At its best: now to 2024.
-Certified organic.” - Sam Kim, Wine Orbit
+Certified organic.” - Sam Kim, Wine Orbit, 95/100 points